 Back to the Porsche 356

-Icon of Porsche, rediscover the short history of the Porsche 356 and the different paintings made by the artist Amaury Dubois on it.
+Icon of Porsche, rediscover the short history of the Porsche 356 and the different photographic paintings made by the artist Amaury Soares on it.

 Third car produced by the German brand but the very first to bear the name "Porsche", the 356 is an emblem among emblems.
 Produced from 1948 to 1965 in a total of 76,000 units, of which only about half remain today according to automotive experts, the 356 is inseparable from Porsche's history.